Introduction

 Nationwide

-Nationwide Mutual Insurance company is one of the oldest life insurance companies and has been in the business for over nine decades.
-It is a Fortune 100 and 500 company with a ranking of #80 as of 2022.
+Nationwide Insurance Company is one of the oldest life insurance companies and has been in the business for over nine decades.
+It is a Fortune 100 and 500 company with a ranking of #75 as of 2024.

 It is rated as follows by the rating agencies:

 Nationwide has managed to maintain strong ratings for many years.
 Nationwide is considered to be strong and stable financially.
-Some of the other financial highlights for Nationwide include its:
+In 2023, the company paid out over $22.6 billion in benefits and claims.
+As of year-end 2023, some of the other financial highlights for Nationwide Life Insurance Company include its:

 Thus, going by the operating history and financial numbers, we can safely gauge that you can trust your savings with Nationwide.